← Back to Compare

 Two old port cities where empire left its fingerprints — one Spanish-Caribbean, one Portuguese-Atlantic — and the resemblance ends at the city walls.
 Cartagena's walled old town is a shock of yellow, coral, and bougainvillea, with horse-drawn carriages clopping past the Plaza Santo Domingo and the smell of arepas frying on every corner of Getsemaní.
 Lisbon climbs seven hills above the Tagus in pastel and azulejo tile, with the 28 tram grinding up to the Castelo de São Jorge, custard tarts cooling at Manteigaria, and ginjinha bars no bigger than a closet pouring sour-cherry liqueur into chocolate cups.

-Lisbon runs around $90/day mid-range; Cartagena about $110, which surprises people who assume Colombia will be cheaper across the board (it isn't, inside the walled city).
+Cartagena runs around $115/day mid-range; Lisbon closer to $150 — Lisbon is the pricier of the two once you factor in hotel scarcity in Alfama and Chiado, which catches first-timers expecting western Europe to undercut a South American walled city.
 Cartagena wins on Caribbean access — the Rosario Islands are a 45-minute boat ride for actual swimming water, and the Palenque cumbia scene is alive in a way no European city can match.
 Lisbon wins on day trips (Sintra's palaces, Cascais's beaches, the Évora wine country), seafood (the cataplana at Cervejaria Ramiro), and a rail network that actually works.

 Cartagena's dry season runs December through March, with January and February the calmest for sea conditions.
 Lisbon's window is April–June and September–October, dodging the August heat and the cruise-ship surge.
 For Cartagena, sleep in Getsemaní rather than the walled city — same five-minute walk to Plaza Santo Domingo, half the price, and the street art and rooftop bar scene around Plaza de la Trinidad is where the city actually eats dinner.
 For Lisbon, buy a rechargeable Viva Viagem card on day one and use it on the funiculars; the climb from Baixa to Bairro Alto in July is not a hill you want to walk twice.
 Cartagena is for heat and color, Lisbon for layered melancholy and fado.